Configure eDiscovery in SharePoint Server

 Create an eDiscovery Center.

-Configure communication between SharePoint Server and Exchange Server 2016
+Configure communication between SharePoint Server and Exchange Servers 2019 and 2016

 If you will use a SharePoint eDiscovery Center to discover content in Exchange Server, you must configure SharePoint Server and Exchange Server to interact.

-To discover content in Exchange Server from a SharePoint eDiscovery Center, you must be running either Exchange Server 2013 or Exchange Server 2016.
+To discover content in Exchange Server from a SharePoint eDiscovery Center, you must be running Exchange Server 2019, 2015, or 2013.

 Perform the following steps: